-at 1000 yards at 1100 yards Wimbledon, Edge or Albert.

-Armourers, Edge or Albert.
+at 1000 vards Cottesloe and Albert. at 1100 yards Wimbledon, Edge or Albert. at 1200 yards Armourers, Edge or Albert.

-- A claim card must be completed and returned to Stats immediately on finishing the last competition. - 2 After paying the costs of the above prizes the whole of the entrance fees will be paid into the Overseas Teams Fund, which will be used only to help finance NRA Match Rifle Teams representing Great Britain visiting countries overseas.
+- 1 A claim card must be completed and returned to Stats immediately on finishing the last competition. - After paying the costs of the above prizes the whole of the entrance fees will be paid into the Overseas Teams Fund, which will be used only to help finance NRA Match Rifle Teams representing Great Britain visiting countries overseas.